KTHCTF0x1/writeups/midnight-sun-ctf-2021-quals/labyrevnt/README.md

 ### Solution:

-We are given a binary which accepts input:

-Objdump binary and extract all function calls in every function.
+Objdump the given binary and extract all function calls in for every function.
 Then run dfs to find the path from walk_start to walk_end.
 Then manually save the letter that will result in that jump by dissasembling in Ghidra.

-Script to find path:
+Script to find path from objdump:
 ```python
 s = ''
 edges = {}